burstMembrane/burstmembrane.github.io/_portfolio/statemachine.md

 title: "STATE MACHINE (2018-)"
 description: "Installed online && ongoing research"
 div-id: "statemachine"
+thumbnailpath: "images/statemachine/sm3.png"
 year: 2018

 ---

+![statemachine 1](images/statemachine/sm3.png)
+### State Machine: Terminal

 *State Machine* is a multidisciplinary exploration into artificial simulation, memory and perception.
 It contrasts the passivity of the machine with the sentimentality of the human experience.

-![statemachine 1](images/statemachine/sm3.png)
-### State Machine: Terminal

 At the beginning of 2018 I downloaded all of my Facebook data.
 A decades worth of messages, check ins, statuses, photos, videos and assorted ephemera were all bundled and emailed to me as a huge 5gb document.